Minimal structure for neutrino mass matrix: A quark inspired minimal structure of lepton mass matrices

 We obtain the matrix elements of $V_{\nu}$ in terms of the smallest neutrino mass $m_{\nu_1}$, mass squared differences, $\Delta m^2_{21}\text{ and } \Delta m^2_{31}$, (2,2) neutrino mass matrix element $D_{\nu}$ and phase $\phi$, however the expressions for these matrix elements are very long and can not be presented here.
 It may be mentioned that we have used the exact expressions for $V_{\nu}$ in our analysis and no approximations have been used.

 Before going into the details of the analysis, we would like to mention some of the essentials pertaining to various inputs.
 Various past \cite{K2K,MINOS1,MINOS2,past1,past2,past3,Kamland} and ongoing experiments \cite{T2K,Daya,Reno,SKcollab,icecube,minos,sno,t2kdelta1,t2kdelta2,novadelta} have led to a very precise oscillation data.
-The mass squared differences and mixing angles, used in the present analysis at 1$\sigma$ and 3$\sigma$ C.L. are given in Table \ref{tab:data} \cite{ivan,nufit}.
+The mass squared differences and mixing angles, used in the present analysis at 1$\sigma$ and 3$\sigma$ confidence level (CL). are given in Table \ref{tab:data} \cite{ivan,nufit}.

 In the lepton sector, the mixing matrix $U_{PMNS}$ can be parameterized in terms of three mixing angles, one Dirac like $CP$ phase, $\delta_{CP}$, and two Majorana phases, $\eta_1$ and $\eta_2$, for example, { \beqn U_{PMNS}&=& \left( \arraycolsep=.6pt\ba{lll} c_{12} c_{13}&s_{12} c_{13}&s_{13} e^{-i\delta_{CP}}\\ -s_{12} c_{23}-c_{12} s_{23} s_{13}e^{i\delta_{CP}}&c_{12} c_{23}-s_{12} s_{23} s_{13}e^{i\delta_{CP}}&s_{23} c_{13}\\ s_{12} s_{23}- c_{12} c_{23} s_{13} e^{i\delta_{CP}}&-c_{12} s_{23} -s_{12} c_{23} s_{13} e^{i\delta_{CP}}&c_{23} c_{13}\ea \right).
 Q , \\ Q&=& \left( \arraycolsep=.6pt \ba{lll} e^{i \eta_1} &0 &0 \\ 0&e^{i \eta_2} &0 \\ 0 &0 &1\\ \ea \right). \eeqn } Using Eqs.(\ref{eq:PMNS})$-$(\ref{eq:mdiag}), the PMNS matrix can be obtained in terms of neutrino mass squared differences and free parameters $m_{\nu_1}$, $D_{\nu}$ and $\phi$.
 For the analysis, we input the neutrino mass squared differences from Table \ref{tab:data} and scan their full ranges at 3$\sigma$, while the phase $\phi$ is scanned in the range $[-\pi,\pi]$.
 Thereafter, we calculate mixing angles $\theta_{12}, \theta_{23} \text{ and } \theta_{13}$.
 For free parameters, we keep the parameter sets in which the value of each observable (mixing angles given in Table \ref{tab:data}) is reproduced within the 3$\sigma$ interval of error-bars.
 We find that considering NO and the set of mass matrices given in Eq.(\ref{eq:flmm}), we are able to reproduce the mixing angles as given in Table \ref{tab:data} well within their experimental limits.
 The obtained ranges of free parameters for the NO case are given below in Eq. (\ref{eq:ranges}).